 The new joint venture entity can be organized under state law as a corporation, limited liability company (LLC), limited partnership (LP) or another form of entity available under national, state or local laws

 In Florida, a joint venture entity can take the form of a partnership, limited partnership, LLC or a corporation.
-However, the most popular joint venture entity is an LLC.
+However, the most popular joint venture entity is an LLC – limited liability company.
 The joint venture partners frequently use the LLC structure because of the flexibility it provides when structuring the governance arrangement for the venture and the tax treatment.
 The joint venture entity can be organized under the law of any U.S. state and the applicable rules arise primarily under the law of the state in which the joint venture is organized as well as U.S. federal law.

 As discussed, the characteristics of joint venture company depends on whether the company is organized as a partnership, LP, LLC or corporation and the law of the U.S. state in which the venture is established.
 However, irrespective of which legal entity or in which U.S state you and your venture partners decide to form the joint venture entity, it is important to avoid common mistakes and pitfalls.
 In this respect, the following principal matters should be dealt with comprehensively in the governing documents of your joint venture entity: